-Cymbalta is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, and chronic musculoskeletal pain.
-Cymbalta is also known by its drug name, Duloxetine.
+Cymbalta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, and chronic musculoskeletal pain.
+Cymbalta is sometimes prescribed off-label to treat spondylitis because it is thought to lower the intensity of pain pathways.
+Cymbalta is also known by its drug name, duloxetine.

 Cymbalta is an antidepressant of the serotonin-norepinephrine reuptake inhibitor (SNRI) class.
 Cymbalta is believed to work by changing the balance of neurotransmitters in the brain.